prismify-co/ko/README.md

 # Limitations

-- ko can only generate a minimal nuxt application for the moment.
+- ko can only generate a minimal nuxt and next applications.
 - ko ~~cannot~~ can somewhat configure projects for the moment.
 - ko uses yarn as the package manager for the moment.